-Well, then there was a great famine, and both tribes were starving.
-Well, then the United Nations came, with quite a big relief operation, and I read the report by the head of it.
-And he said, “We fed the people in the valley, and we moved onto the uplands.
-But the people in the valley said, ‘Don’t feed them.
+Then there was a great famine, and both tribes were starving.
+Then the United Nations came, with quite a big relief operation, and I read the report by the head of it.
+He said, “We fed the people in the valley, and we moved onto the uplands, but the people in the valley said, ‘Don’t feed them.
 They’re starving now; they’re too weak to hold their weapons.
-They’re starving now, but the moment they’re strong again, they’ll pick up those weapons, they’ll come down, they’ll kill any of us who resist, and they’ll simply plunder everything we’ve done.
+They’re starving now, but the moment they’re strong again, they’ll pick up those weapons and they’ll come down.
+They’ll kill any of us who resist, and they’ll simply plunder everything we’ve done.
 Don’t feed them.’”
-And the United Nations man; he said, “What is the right thing to do?
+The United Nations man said, “What is the right thing to do?
 What should I do?”
-Well, in the end”, he said, “I carried out my mission, which was to feed both.
-But I knew”, he said, “I was feeding robbers and murders who were going to continue making raids.”
+Well, in the end he said, “I carried out my mission, which was to feed both – but I knew”, he said, “I was feeding robbers and murders who were going to continue making raids.”
 Doing good contains these conflicts.

 © Trevor Leggett